gaia-platform/gaia-docs/archive/main/rules-creation-basics.md

 ### Acting on inserts to a table

-To specify that your rule fires when a new record is inserted in the table, use the OnInsert attribute.
+To specify that your rule fires when a new row is inserted in the table, use the OnInsert attribute.

 The following rule snippet watches for an insert into the names table: